Ayşe Sultan (Haseki of Murad IV)

 Ayşe Sultan (عایشه سلطان; died c.
-1680) was the Consort of Ottoman Sultan Murad IV and the Haseki Sultan of the Ottoman Empire from 1628 until the death of Murad IV in 1640.
+1680) was the Consort of Ottoman Sultan Murad IV and a Haseki Sultan of the Ottoman Empire from 1628 until the death of Murad IV in 1640.

 Life

 Early life

-Ayşe's birth name is unknown, but foreign ambassadors reported she was of Greek descent.
+She is the only known haseki of Sultan Murad IV.
+Her family background, ethnicity, birth and death dates, and children are unknown.

 At the Ottoman Imperial Court

 As per custom, she was brought to the harem via the Ottoman slave trade.
 She most likely appeared in the Ottoman harem at around 1627 and soon became Sultan Murad IV's favorite concubine.
 Later on, she became his Haseki Sultan.
 She certainly bore him children, but it is not known how many and which of Murad IV's children were born by her, although, as reported by a European ambassador, Murad IV had twelve children by his favorite consort (and that may refer to her, but the veracity of this information is not verified).

-She was described as "beautiful on the outside but not on the inside" and was on bad terms with Murad's mother, Kösem Sultan.

 The Privy Purse registers the presence of Ayşe as Murad's only Haseki until the very end of Murad's seventeen-year reign, when a second concubine, with the very high salary of 2,751 coin a day (but reduced to 2,000 after seven months), appeared.
 According to historian Leslie Peirce, this woman was named as Murad's second Haseki, but however, other historians are not certain in giving her such a title.

 In 1633 Murad raised Ayşe's stipend to 2,000 aspers a day, where it remained throughout his reign.
 The increase was most likely linked to a general increase in stipends throughout the palace during Murad's reign, described by Koçi Bey, and was accompanied by a marked growth in the size of the harem.
 These changes were probably an aspect of Murad's dramatic assertion of personal control of government after nine years of his mother's regency.